espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

 -------------------------------------------------------------------

   - ESP32-P4 supports MIPI-DSI LCD with up to 2 lanes.
 Each supports a maximum rate of 1.5 Gbps, totaling 3 Gbps.
 It also supports color formats ``RGB565``, ``RGB666``, and ``RGB888``.
-  - Some MIPI-DSI LCDs, such as ``ILI9881`` and ``JD9365``, are configured as 4-lane by default through hardware (IM[0:3]).
-However, they can be configured to 2-lane by modifying the LCD's initialization commands (e.g., the ``B6h-B7h`` command of ILI9881).
-Therefore, it is necessary to consult the datasheet of the LCD driver IC to confirm if it is supported.
+  - Some MIPI-DSI LCDs, such as ``ILI9881C`` and ``JD9365``, are configured as 4-lane by default through hardware.
+However, most ICs support switching to 2-lane by modifying initialization registers.
+The register addresses and operations vary by IC model; please consult the LCD driver IC datasheet or the panel vendor.
+ESP32-P4 only supports 1-lane and 2-lane configurations.
+  - When configuring ``lane_bit_rate_mbps``: the maximum must not exceed 1500 Mbps; a minimum of 480 Mbps is recommended.
+The actual value can be calculated from resolution, refresh rate, color depth, and lane count, then determined with a 20% margin.
+For the calculation method, please refer to `MIPI DSI LCD Detailed Guide <https://docs.espressif.com/projects/esp-iot-solution/en/latest/display/lcd/mipi_dsi_lcd.html>`__.
-  - The MIPI-DSI driver has the communication response mechanism enabled by default.
+  - The MIPI-DSI driver enables the communication response mechanism (frame ACK) by default.
 If there is a communication anomaly between the ESP and the LCD, the ESP may freeze and trigger the watchdog.
-At this point, please check whether the hardware connection is correct, whether the initialization command is correct, whether the reset timing is correct, or use a logic analyzer to check if the communication is normal.
+At this point, please check whether the hardware connection is correct, whether the initialization command is correct, whether the reset timing is correct, or use a logic analyzer to troubleshoot communication issues.
+  - Driving a MIPI-DSI screen requires a stable 2.5 V power supply for the MIPI DSI PHY (obtained via an LDO).
+Please refer to the LDO configuration section in the corresponding example code.

 --------------